blakegreendev/serverless-blog/source/_posts/AWS-Cloud-Development-Kit.md

 And you'll see all of the resources that will be created.
 My expression when I saw what roughly 10 lines of code can create with the CDK:
 {% asset_img giphy.gif %}

+Think about how quickly you would be able to reproduce this infrastructure rather than using the AWS console.
+Even better, think about how many lines of YAML or JSON that you didn't have to write.

 Finally, you can deploy to AWS:
 {% codeblock %}